DavidSedley/DavidSedley.github.io/content/publications/articles.md

   in M. Erler, J. Hessler and F. Petrucci (eds.), _Authorities and Authoritative Texts in the Platonist Tradition_ (Cambridge, forthcoming), 1-37

 ### ‘An iconography of Xenocrates’ Platonism’
- in M. Erler, J. Hessler and F. Petrucci (eds.), _Authorities and Authoritative Texts in the Platonist Tradition_ (Cambridge, forthcoming)
+ in M. Erler, J. Hessler and F. Petrucci (eds.), _Authorities and Authoritative Texts in the Platonist Tradition_ (Cambridge, forthcoming), 38-63
-38-63